gyumin-lee68/gyumin-lee68.github.io/content/authors/admin/_index.md

     date_start: 2023-03-01
     date_end: ''
     summary: |2-
-      - Advised by Professor Ilmun Kim
+      - Advised by Professor Ilmun Kim in Dept. of Statistics and Data Science
       - Developed a semi-supervised kernel two-sample test, analyzing its asymptotic properties and rigorously demonstrating its improved power by leveraging additional covariates
       - Presented the work at the 2024 Korean Statistical Society Winter Conference and the Brain Korea Student Seminar
       - Reviewed proofs and provided constructive feedback on the related works, which the authors acknowledged in their publications